brucou/cycle-state-machine-demo/README.md

 this process can be automated.

 # Conclusion
+Pheeew!
+This was a long journey.
+Let's recapitulate the learnings.

-User interfaces are notoriously difficult to implement.
+## User interfaces are inherently difficult to implement
+User interfaces are inherently difficult to implement because they are inherently difficult to specify both accurately and economically.
+We have seen how the simple informal specification from the designer led us to a state machine with 20+ transitions once, when in addition the happy path, and miscellaneous business rules, we incorporate error paths.

+User interfaces are inherently difficult to implement because user interfaces have high essential complexity.
+The complexity of our modelization reflected closely the essential complexity of the interface to design.
+The review feature means added complexity.
+The error handling means added complexity.
+The fields memorization features adds complexity, and actually led us to a bug.
+  Generally speaking, the more friendly a user-interface is designed to be, the more variety of cases it will have to handle gracefully, and the more complexity we have to deal with.

+It is then important to add the minimum accidental complexity with our implementation of the user interface.

+## Good user interfaces are the result of a highly iterative process
-First of all, good UX/UI emerge from an iterative requirements refinement process with end users, which might not even be aware of what they want.
+Good user interfaces emerge from an iterative requirements refinement process with end users, which initially might not have a fully formed awareness of their needs and wants.
 Iteration cycles must be kept short, so that there may be many.
 During that process, the collected requirements (should) gain in formality and precision.
- State machines are an excellent tool for **formalizing precise requirements**.
-The formalism removes ambiguity from the requirements by forcing to specify **unequivocally and entirely** events, actions, conditions for actions, and variables involved in the user interface behavior.

- Additionally, state machines can be **visualized in an intuitive way** so they can act as a **communication tool between stakeholders**, bridging the gap between users, designers and developers, and further speeding up the iteration cycles.
-As we have seen in the example, the designer's user flows are state machines in disguise.

- Lastly, the specifications obtained in the shape of a state machine can be turned into an **executable model of the user interface behaviour**.
-That model can be run to generate test input sequences.
-The produced outputs can be used to verify the model, or generate concrete integration tests to verify the user interface. **Automatability of testing** is not the only gain.
- Model-based testing allows to select from a potentially infinite test space, those test sequences aiming at building confidence in key parts of the systems.
-Because more often than not, requirements can be mapped to a limited set of control states of the machine, it is possible to test requirements in isolation, and to **more exhaustively test those requirements which are key**.
-In our example, we expressed the test space (paths between initial state and final state), and decided to restrict testing to cover all transitions of the machine (navigation, input validation, etc.), but test more extensively the team selection process (traced to the `TEAMS`, `TEAM_DETAILS` control states).
+## State machines are a great tool for specifying and implementing complex user interfaces
+We mentioned already the advantages of state machines :

+- communicate well with stakeholders, technical and non-technical, while being at a higher level of precision that user flows
+- supports the iterative user interface refinement process
+- can be used both as a model and an implementation target (executable state machine), reducing accidental complexity
+- supports extensive automated testing (model-based testing, property-based testing, etc.)

+## Model-based testing allows for a flexible and extensive testing strategy
+Our model can be used to generate test sequences.
+Those test sequences can be chosen to fulfill a coverage criteria.
+However, for even moderately complex user interfaces, achieving great coverage leads to an impractical number of tests (we found 1.000+ tests in our example for the *All-paths* coverage criteria).
+The *All-transitions* coverage criteria generally features a manageable number of tests, with the tradeoff of generating a lower confidence in the model.
+This coverage criteria can be complemented by focusing on specific parts of the state machine corresponding to key behaviours of the user interface (in our example the teams application).
+We have seen how we ended up with `144 + 4 = 148` tests, around 10% of the *All-paths* criteria.

+  Once we are satisfied with our model implementation as an executable state machine, we can use it as oracle to generate integrated tests.
+For instance, in our example, the 4 sequences corresponding to the *All-paths* coverage criteria could be automatically transformed into an integrated test suite.

+## Our particular implementation facilitates actual testing further
- Our specific state-machine-based UI implementation, which separates event generation and action execution from the encoding of user interface behaviour, is so that one can build confidence about the user interface behaviour without resorting to many slow, sometimes flaky integrated tests revolving around the UI automation framework of the day.
+ Our specific state-machine-based UI implementation, separates event generation and action execution  from the encoding of user interface behaviour.
+We do not have a pure function but we do have an effect-less, causal function (a function whose output depends only on its previous inputs).
+This allows to build confidence about the user interface behaviour without resorting to many slow, sometimes flaky integrated tests revolving around the UI automation framework of the day.
 Integration tests are still necessary and cannot be dispensed with.
 However a few should be sufficient, as the behaviour itself of the UI has already been tested.
-Integration tests can focus on systems integration or [integration contract](https://martinfowler.com/bliki/ContractTest.html).
+Integration tests can then focus on systems integration or [integration contract](https://martinfowler.com/bliki/ContractTest.html).

-Conclusion 2
-Specifying UI is hard[put a link to my blog with hashtag].
-It is essentially precisely and economically defining the shape of an infinite solution space.
-This means in turn that testing UI is hard, and requires heuristics to reach a minimum level of confidence in the UI implementaiton .
-It turns from that implementing correct UI is hard.
-However the implementation problem can be simplifying by collapsing specification and implementation by using state machines.
-State machines as a matter of fact can be made execuable, and reduce the risk of both design bugs and implementation bugs.
-Additionally, it serves as communication and documentation tool between all stakeholders (designers, users, programmers, testers, etc.).

-The tool as its tradeoff though.
-It requires some learning curve as any abstraction.
-It requires also some knowledge of algorithmics (combinatorial ability, graph search, etc.).
-Some of that can be alleviated via tooling, but there will always be a price to pay to incorporate the formalism.
-  At the same time, the benefits are clear : higher confidence in correctness of the UI due to semi-automatized extensive testing, higher maintainability due to closeness between specs and implementation, documentation and communication power.
+## And now the bad parts
+There is a learning curve here (state machine formalism, model-based testing).
+Reading a state machine is easy, but writing one requires to master the abstraction and modeling ability, which are developed over time, like with any new abstraction.
+Generate input tests requires some combinatorial skills and compute expected outputs can be arduous, if done by hand.

+The learning curve and other tradeoff can be accelerated through tooling (machine visualization, machine tracing, simulation, test generation, etc.).
+State machine tooling in the js world is pretty much embryonary.
+We offer together with our library a test generation method (the one we used for our example, and which generated the 144 test sequences).
+We also offer a machine visualizer.

+## Sooooo....
-  My current recommendation is to experiment with it (to advance through for the learning curve) and use for the critical parts of the UI where correctness matters, and when a UI is relatively stable, i.e. iterations brings minimal changes.
+My current recommendation is to experiment with state machines (to advance through for the learning curve) and use it primarily :

+- for the critical parts of the UI where correctness matters
+- for moderately complex user interfaces

+For those two cases, even with the learning curve, even with no tooling, the choice is a no brainer.